-The SRN plays a key social and economic role in connecting England with the devolved authorities of the UK, particularly Wales and Scotland, but also, via ports, Northern Ireland.
-We work closely with Transport for Wales and Transport Scotland to ensure our key cross-border routes are joined up effectively with those in Wales and Scotland to ensure easy journeys for our customers.
+The SRN plays a key social and economic role in connecting England with the devolved authorities of the UK, particularly Wales and Scotland through cross-border routes, but also - via ports - to Northern Ireland.
+We work closely with Transport for Wales and Transport Scotland to ensure that our key cross-border routes are joined up effectively with those in Wales and Scotland to ensure seamless journeys for our customers.